Is a Parrot a Vertebrate Or Invertebrate?

 5. Mammals appeared during the Triassic period (around 200 million years ago), soon after dinosaurs had become dominant terrestrial animals.
 However, unlike most dinosaurs, mammals managed to survive the mass extinction event that occurred at the end-Cretaceous period 65 million years ago.

-ALSO READ: Can a Parrot Survive in Seattle?
+ALSO READ: How Long Can a Parrot Go Without Food?

 Vertebrate and Invertebrate animals